zifeng175mo/dynamo/README.md

 You can build the Dynamo container using the build scripts in `container/` (or directly with `docker build`).

-We provide 3 types of builds:
+We provide 2 types of builds:

-1. `STANDARD` which includes our default set of backends (onnx, openvino...)
+1. `VLLM` which includes our VLLM backend using new NIXL communication library.
 2. `TENSORRTLLM` which includes our TRT-LLM backend
-3. `VLLM` which includes our VLLM backend using NCCL communication library.
-4. `VLLM_NIXL` which includes our VLLM backend using new NIXL communication library.

-For example, if you want to build a container for the `STANDARD` backends you can run
+For example, if you want to build a container for the `VLLM` backend you can run

 <!--pytest.mark.skip-->
 ```bash